Ōwairaka and Wesley water upgrades

 The map below shows each project area and the different stages of work.

-Please refer to the below map for the works area.
+Please refer to the map below showing the works area and the extent of our closure.

 La Veta Avenue connecting into the Mt Albert Ōwairaka Reservoir